firstdayofjune/django_template/README.md

 $ invoke init
 ```

-This will install the necessary python requirements, apply the initial migrations and also initialize an empty git repository.
+This will create a virtual environment, install the necessary python requirements, apply the initial migrations and also initialize an empty git repository.
+The virtual environment and the python requirements will be handled using pipenv (and a pipfile).
+For more information on pipenv check the [pipenv github page](https://github.com/pypa/pipenv). _Note: If you prefer managing your requirements yourself you may checkout version 0.1 which was using pip-tools for the requirement-handling._
-I would recommend to run this command inside the virtual environment/machine you are using for development, as this will already install some pip-packages (if you have one, otherwise I would strongly advise to set one up :wink:).